 How variable frequency drives and motors create energy-efficient cooling for data centres

-Why look for efficiency gains in data centre cooling processes?
+Why look for efficiency gains in data center cooling processes?

-Are there any regulatory parameters to control energy usage in data centres?
+Are there any regulatory parameters to control energy usage in data centers?

 One of the most common metrics for energy efficiency has been devised by the industry consortium, Green Grid.
-This is the power usage effectiveness (PUE) - the ratio defined as the total power entering the data centre divided by the power used by its IT equipment.
-In an ideal world, a data centre would have a PUE of 1.
+This is the power usage effectiveness (PUE) - the ratio defined as the total power entering the data center divided by the power used by its IT equipment.
+In an ideal world, a data center would have a PUE of 1.